stephenjohnlimb/gradlekafka/README.md

 ```

 I wasn't sure what this `implementation` meant at first, but then it dawned on me; it's the same sort of thing
 **maven** has in terms of _compile, runtime, test_ for example.
+I could read the docs I suppose!

 ## Running the application
-I wasn't too sure on how to 'use this gradle', but from within IntelliJ you can:
+I wasn't too sure on how to 'use this gradle thing', but from within IntelliJ you can:
 - Use the Gradle 'perspective window' right click and reload (essential if you edit build.gradle)
 - Expand the tasks and pick a task to run - like 'assemble' or 'bootJar'

+Note: from a terminal and with your prompt in the project root directory you can use:
+`.\gradlew tasks` to see the list of tasks, then just choose the task like:
+`.\gradlew bootJar` for example.

 So by adding those 'plugins' for `java` and `spring-boot` you get a whole load of additional tasks.

 To run the spring-boot application, just use Tasks->application->bootRun.
 Gradle will then build it for you
 and run it.
+Or just `.\gradlew bootRun` (CTRL-C to terminate).

 So going with the flow of one project, with one spring-boot application and gradle - is a nice simple flow.
 It just makes sense to keep stuff for lots of microservices in this way.
 Your focus and way of working